StarPilot-Docs/docs/docs/faq.md

 Can't find an answer to your question?
 Post in [Discord](https://firestar.link/discord)

+## Will openpilot navigate on its own?

+Navigate-on-openpilot support has been dropped by comma, so the models that support navigation are old and not recommended.
+The feature will probably come back in the future, but keep in mind that with the limitations of most cars (especially steering torque) and openpilot hardware will never be like Tesla FSD.

 ## How do I clear the "LKAS Fault: Restart the car" error?

 1. Turn your car off